lenakba/ostRc/README.md

 The function `create_case_data` finds health problems in a dataset with OSTRC-questionnaire responses and returns a dataframe where one row describes one unique health problem.
-The function also finds and adds the startdate, enddate, and the duration (in days) of each health problem.
+The function also finds and adds the startdate, enddate, and the duration (in weeks) of each health problem, given the date the OSTRC questionnaire was sent.
 It also identifies substantial health problems, with the help of `find_hp_substantial`, and adds a column for these.

 ``` r
 library(tidyverse)